mohsinulhaq/react-popper-tooltip/README.md

 > `function(HTMLElement) => void`

-Function that can be used to obtain trigger reference.
+Function that can be used to obtain a trigger element reference.

 ### closeOnOutOfBoundaries